electronstudio/raylib-python-cffi/README.md

 in your update loop
 and then only convert them to C data structures when you have to call the C functions for drawing.

-3. The raylib.* functions are potentially 1.5x faster than the pyray.* equivalents, so if you need a tiny bit more performance you can switch your inner loop functions to these.
+3. The raylib.* functions are potentially *slightly* faster than the pyray.* equivalents, so if you need a tiny bit more performance you can switch your inner loop functions to these.

 4. There is a version of Python that is faster than Pypy: GraalPy.
 However it's not fully compatible with all Python